Hamid-AM/BlogTweet-AI/README.md

     *(If you used `uv` for your venv setup, you might use `uv pip install ...` instead of `pip install ...`)*

 5.  **Configure Environment Variables (.env file):**
-    Create a file named `.env` in the root of your `edu` project directory (where `main.py` is located).
+    Create a file named `.env` in the root of your `ai-content-generator` project directory (where `main.py` is located).
 Add your LLM and Twitter API credentials to this file:

     ```dotenv
     # LLM API Key (Example for OpenAI)